EduardoKrausME/moodle-local_helpdesk/README.md

 # local Kopere Helpdesk

 ## Overview
-**local_khelpdesk** is a Moodle local plugin that provides a ticketing system for managing helpdesk requests.
+**local_helpdesk** is a Moodle local plugin that provides a ticketing system for managing helpdesk requests.
 It allows users to create and track tickets while enabling administrators and support teams to manage and respond efficiently.

 ## Features
 - Users can create and manage support tickets.